Last updated on : 01 Dec, 2025

 While Shashankasana offers numerous benefits, it is essential to be aware of certain precautions and contraindications to avoid injury or aggravating existing health conditions.

 Shashankasana is a deeply restorative yoga posture offering a wide spectrum of mental and physical health benefits.
-From improving spinal flexibility to promoting digestion and easing emotional tension, it is a valuable tool in a holistic wellness routine.
+From improving spinal flexibility and providing relief for back discomfort [1] to promoting digestion [2] and easing emotional tension [4], it is a valuable tool in a holistic wellness routine.

-While some of its benefits—such as stimulation of glands or targeted weight loss—require more scientific validation, its core offerings of relaxation, mental clarity, and flexibility are well-aligned with modern stress management principles.
+While the effects of yoga on complex conditions like metabolic disorders or targeted weight loss are often supportive and require further scientific validation, Shashankasana’s core offerings of relaxation, mental clarity, and flexibility are well-aligned with modern stress management principles [3].

-With mindful practice and appropriate modifications, Shashankasana can become a calming sanctuary in your day, reflecting the peaceful stillness of the moon it is named after.
+With mindful practice and appropriate modifications, Shashankasana can become a calming sanctuary in your day, reflecting the peaceful stillness it promotes.

-Shashankasana is also known as the Rabbit Pose, Hare Pose, Moon Pose or Sasangasana in yoga.
+Shashankasana is also known as the Hare Pose, Rabbit Pose, or Sasangasana in yoga.

-Sasangasana or Shashankasana, helps in relieving stress, improving posture, toning the pelvic muscles, and stimulating the digestive system.
+Sasangasana or Shashankasana helps in relieving stress [4], improving posture, and stimulating the digestive system [2].

-It activates the parasympathetic nervous system, promoting a calming effect through breath awareness and gentle spinal flexion.
+It activates the parasympathetic nervous system, promoting a calming effect through breath awareness, gentle spinal flexion, and improved circulation to the brain [4].

 Disclaimer